 Whether you’re dealing with credit card or student loan debts, clearing your debts is something you should be striving for.
 Some debts, such as student loans are mostly inevitable, however, as a general rule, you should NOT be comfortable living in debts.
 Especially if you’re dealing with large sums of credit card debts – This can negatively impact you and even limit you from certain things such as owning your own home or buying a car.

 Make a list of all the debts or personal loans you currently have and start planning towards how you could best pay those debts off.
 This would most likely depend on your monthly salary or income.

 Who said that your monthly salary is the only payment you should be looking forward to each month?
 If you want to become financially independent, creating multiple streams of income is key.
-It’s also a great way to generate extra income in order to pay off any financial debts.
+It’s also a great way to generate extra income in order to pay off any financial debts as mentioned earlier.

 The reason why giving back to charity, your local community or church should be part of your financial goals, is that giving is extremely important.
-Being a firm believer of ‘give and you shall receive’, giving to others does open doors for financial prosperity and blessings.
-That’s just nature.
+Being a firm believer of the principle of ‘give and you shall receive’, financial wealth is obtained also by giving and not just receiving.
 You don’t get more by keeping everything you have to yourself.
-When you give you also receive.

 In addition to that, giving is also a great way to build social connections.
 Although, it’s good to remember that giving doesn’t necessarily have to be in the form of cash.
 You can also give by volunteering your time, energy and skills.

 What some of your financial goals for this year?